 Kelly Moore Dunn, Ed.D.

 Kelly Moore Dunn joined NHTI's faculty in 2003.
-She is the Department Head of Education, the Director of the Teacher Education Conversion Program and the Center for Educational Excellence.
+She is the Department Chair of Education, the Director of the Teacher Education Conversion Program and the Center for Educational Excellence.
 She earned her B.S. from the College of St. Rose, her M.Ed. in Learning and Language Disorders from Notre Dame College, and her Ed.D. in Educational Leadership and Adult Education, from Nova Southeastern University.
 She has more than 30 years' experience as educator in K-12 schools and college and university.
 She teaches courses in special education and supervises student teachers and practicum students.
 She serves on the Council for Teacher Education for the State Board of Education.
 Her professional interests include special education, learning disabilities, cognitive coaching, teacher preparation, and adult learning.

 Jeff Caron, M.Ed